 Another data maintenance tool designed for Salesforce organizations is Integrate.io.
 This solution enables teams to import data from hundreds of sources, then transform and cleanse it before sending it to Salesforce.
 Integrate.io’s pre-built data sources and destinations make it easier to deploy high quality Salesforce data pipelines, reducing the burden of CRM data maintenance.

-Affinity for Salesforce radically simplifies CRM data maintenance.
-It enhances record management by automating contact creation and updates, while enriching records with full interaction history as well as biographic, firmographic, and experience data.
-For sales teams, having this level of usable data in the dealmaking process can accelerate close rates by 25%.
+Affinity radically simplifies CRM data maintenance.
+The platform enhances record management by automating contact creation and updates, while enriching records with full interaction history as well as biographic, firmographic, and experience data.
+For deal teams, having this level of usable data in the dealmaking process can accelerate close rates by 25%.

-Fully integrated with your inbox, calendar, and Salesforce, Affinity for Salesforce captures all engagement activities to empower data-driven decisions.
+For firms already using Salesforce, Affinity for Salesforce is fully integrated with your inbox and calendar to capture all engagement activities and empower data-driven decisions.
 With AI and relationship intelligence, Affinity structures and analyzes data across numerous sources to offer a holistic view of your network in a centralized, automatically updated database.

-Organizations using Affinity for Salesforce reduce their need for manual data upkeep and find their CRM data is more accurate, reliable, and accessible.
+Organizations using Affinity or Affinity for Salesforce reduce their need for manual data upkeep and find their CRM data is more accurate, reliable, and accessible.

 What is CRM data maintenance?